Multimodal LLM-based Query Paraphrasing for Video Search

-Figures \ref{fig:insidePlane} and \ref{fig:lightshirt} compare U3TSearch with LAFF, RIVAL, and improved ITV on two complex queries.
-For query-639 \textit{Find shots for inside views of a small aeroplane flying}, LAFF and RIVRL focus on the aeroplane flying while neglecting the aspect of the cabin view.
-The T2I-to-video search in U3TSearch performs much better by generating good-quality T2I queries.
-For query-710 \textit{Find shots of a person wearing a light t-shirt with dark or black writing}, LAFF cannot understand the query well and find video shots of writings on paper.
-With over 7 million text-video pairs for pre-training, the improved ITV can retrieve some true positives but it has some difficulties in understanding all the requirements of query-710.
-The T2I-to-video search in U3TSearch finds more relevant video shots by translating query-710 into two I2T queries: \lq\lq A man in a white t-shirt with black writing\rq\rq\ and \lq\lq A woman in a light-coloured shirt with a dark message on it\rq\rq\ based on the T2I queries.
-(In Figure \ref{fig:lightshirt}, we show the T2I queries for captioning to make it easy for readers to follow.)
+Fig. \ref{fig:insidePlane} and Fig. \ref{fig:lightshirt} further visualizes how GenSearch outperforms existing methods (LAFF, RIVRL, and Improved ITV) on complex video retrieval queries involving spatial constraints and logical reasoning.
+For query-639 \textit{Find shots for inside views of a small aeroplane flying}, LAFF and RIVRL focus on the aeroplane flying while neglecting the spatial constraint of the cabin view.
+In contrast, GenSearch visualizes the input textual query to images by T2I transformation and further transforms the images to various captioning queries with more related context, e.g., \lq\lq A cockpit view of a small airplane engine with various controls and gauges\rq\rq, and \lq\lq Two people are sitting in the cockpit of a small airplane \rq\rq.
+For query-710 \textit{Find shots of a person wearing a light t-shirt with dark or black writing}, it encounters OOV problem because the concept \textit{light t-shirt} rarely appears in the training data and the concept bank.
+Besides, this query contains the logical word \textbf{OR}.
+LAFF cannot understand the query well and find video shots of writings on paper at dark.
+With over 7 million text-video pairs for pre-training, the improved ITV can retrieve some true positives but it fails at understanding all the requirements of query-710.
+Instead, GenSearch finds more relevant video shots by having related visual queries as shown in Fig. \ref{fig:lightshirt}(c).
+Moreover, the I2T queries, e.g., \lq\lq A man in a white t-shirt with black writing\rq\rq\ and \lq\lq A woman in a light-coloured shirt with a dark message on it\rq\rq, decompose the complex query into simple sub-queries, which relax the requirement of logical reasoning of the search engine.